Lower- and middle-income students at independent schools to receive more financial aid: Ong Ye Kung

 The aim is to ensure students can pursue their aspirations regardless of financial background.

-School fees at independent schools cost between S$3,600 and S$6,600 each year, while school fees at Government and Government-aided schools cost between S$300 to S$396, according to the Ministry of Education (MOE).
+School fees at independent schools cost between S$3,600 and S$6,600 each year, while school fees at Government and Government-aided schools cost between S$300 and S$396, according to the Ministry of Education (MOE).

 For about 2,400 students who received the Independent School Bursary this year, the school fees were heavily subsidised.